-Under the 2014 Omnibus Incentive Plan, each director who is neither an officer nor an employee of Sealed Air and who is elected at an annual meeting of stockholders receives an annual retainer for serving as a director.
+Under the 2014 Incentive Plan, each director who is neither an officer nor an employee of Sealed Air and who is elected at an annual meeting of stockholders receives an annual retainer for serving as a director.
 The Board of Directors sets the amount of the annual retainer prior to the annual meeting based on the recommendation of the Nominating and Corporate Governance Committee.

-The 2014 Omnibus Incentive Plan gives the Board the flexibility to set annual retainers based on a fixed number of shares of common stock, a fixed amount of cash, or a combination of shares of common stock and cash.
-In late 2016, based on peer company data provided by FW Cook, the Nominating and Corporate Governance Committee recommended and the Board approved 2017 annual retainers in the amount of (a) \$190,000 payable in shares of common stock and \$190,000 payable in cash (or in shares of common stock and \$90,000 payable in cash (or in shares of common stock at the election of each director) for each other non-employee director.
+The 2014 Incentive Plan gives the Board the flexibility to set annual retainers based on a fixed number of shares of common stock, a fixed amount of cash, or a combination of shares of common stock and cash.
+In late 2019, based on peer company data provided by FW Cook, the Nominating and Corporate Governance Committee recommended and the Board approved 2020 annual retainers in the amount of (a) \$200,000 payable in shares of common stock and \$152,000 payable in cash (or in shares of common stock at the election of the Chairman of the Board) for the independent Chairman of the Board, and (b) \$125,000 payable in shares of common stock and \$95,000 payable in cash (or in shares of common stock at the election of each director) for each other non-employee director.